BoevaLab/CanSig/docs/index.rst

 When the Unix terminal is ready, you will need to `install Python <https://wiki.python.org/moin/BeginnersGuide>`_.
 One popular solution is `Anaconda <https://www.anaconda.com/>`_.

+.. note:: CanSig requires Python 3.8 (or a most recent version).

 Installation
 ^^^^^^^^^^^^